tsheth/chef/README.md

 1. In the "Custom JSON" section, enter the necessary recipe settings.

 The recipe settings will be along the lines of:
+###For Deep security as a service deployment:
+Recipe : deep-security-agent::default
 ```javascript
 {
   "deep_security_agent" : {